ZionDevelopers/sui-scoreboard/README.md

 ### Features

 * Works with Exsto, Evolve and ULX v3
-* Have mute button for every player, click on the Volume Icon to mute / unmute the player.
+* Have mute button for every player, click on the volume icon to mute / unmute the player.
 * Compatible with Garry's Mod 13.
-* Fixed the Admin buttons like: Kick, permaban and ban.
+* Fixed the admin buttons like: Kick, permaban and ban.
 * Lots of bugs fixed and lots of improvements since SUI Scoreboard v2.

 ### Setup